Environmental Management

 Promotion structure

 JTEKT has established a structure to promote environmental management centered on the "JTEKT Environmental Committee", which is chaired by the president.
 The "JTEKT Environmental Committee" meets twice a year to set target values based on company policy, as well as to deliberate and determine measures and manage progress.
-The results of deliberations by the Committee are reported and deliberated at the "Council for Enhancement of Corporate Value", which is attended by all directors, including outside directors, and when budgetary measures are required for countermeasures, they are brought up for discussion to the the Senior Executive Officer Meeting or the Board of Directors, and following discussion by management,they are reflected in management strategies.
+The results of deliberations by the committee shall be reported to the "Sustainability Council", attended by all directors including outside directors, and subject to its oversight, depending on the content, and when budgetary measures are required for countermeasures, they are brought up for discussion to the the Senior Executive Officer Meeting or the Board of Directors, and following discussion by management, they are reflected in management strategies.

 Promotion structure